beccauwu/Project-3/README.md

 <img src="assets/img/old-appd.png" alt="screenshot of the old version of append_data" height="400"/>

-Fix 💚: Modify append_data, to instead of using GSpread append_row use sheet.update where the data is written to the existing sheet values.
+Fix 💚: Modify append_data, to instead of using gspread append_row use sheet.update where the data is written to the existing sheet values.
 The updated values then replace the original values

 <img src="assets/img/new-appd.png" alt="screenshot of the new version of append_data" height="650"/>